Share on Facebook

 Steps to Take After an Accident

-1. Call 911 and report your accident
+1. Call 911 and report the accident

 3. Write down witness names and phone numbers

-4. Seek medical attention immediately, if necessary
+4. Seek medical attention immediately, even if symptoms feel delayed

 6. Contact an experienced personal injury attorney

-There are deadlines for when you must file a personal injury claim after being injured in an accident, or losing a loved one.
+There are deadlines for when you must file a personal injury claim after being injured in an accident or losing a loved one.
 While it may seem like you have a long time, it’s critical that you contact a qualified attorney as soon as possible.
-At Simeone & Miller, LLP, we can negotiate with insurance companies on your behalf and do everything in our power to minimize the disruption to your life, make sure you get the best medical care available and maximize your claim.
+At Simeone & Miller, LLP, we can negotiate with insurance companies on your behalf and do everything in our power to minimize the disruption to your life, make sure you get the best medical care available, and maximize your claim.